maziac/DeZog/design/MemoryPaging.md

 If a slot is pageable and what banks are usable depends on the MemoryModel used.
 E.g. ZX16K and ZX128K use different MemoryModels: Zx16MemoryModel and ZX128MemoryModel.

-The term bank is used here ormally only for memory that can be paged into slots.
-Not for memory that is assigned to one slot but cannot be changed (like ROM and RAM in ZX16K).
+The term bank is used here for memory that can be bank switched but also for memory that can't.
+E.g. the ZX48K has 2 banks: 16k ROM and 48k RAM.

+Slots that are not assigned will internally be set to a special bank (bank number is 1 higher than the maximum bank number used).
+This bank is not seen in the UI.
+This "trick" makes the handling easier and faster.

 ## Long Addresses Representation